Rescue You

 Rescue You is the first solo album of Joe Lynn Turner, formerly of Rainbow and Fandango.
-This album is a collection of AOR and radio-friendly pop tracks from the rock heyday of the mid-80's.
 It was produced by Roy Thomas Baker.

 There was a single and video release of the song, "Endlessly."
 The song received extensive airplay on radio and peaked at No. 19 on Billboard’s Mainstream Rock chart.
-The accompanying video was directed by Jim Yukich, whose credits included Iron Maiden, Genesis, and Jeff Beck.
+The accompanying video was directed by Jim Yukich, whose credits included Iron Maiden, Genesis, Jeff Beck, and David Bowie.
 The director described the video “like a dream in the life," combining conceptual and performance footage, and revolves around the marketing of a rock star."
 It was filmed at Carthay Studios and the Electrasound Warehouse near Los Angeles.
 Tammara Wells produced.
 The album debuted on the Billboard 200 Album chart, the week ending November 2, 1985, and was on the charts for a total of 12 weeks, peaking at No. 143.